 Nestled in the the city of Cuenca, in the autonomous community of Castile-La Mancha is a fine example of the absolute maximization of available space that the 15th through 18th centuries could provide.

-Once a common sight throughout the entire city, these houses, know as “hanging houses” seem to cling perilously to rocky outcroppings.
-Sometimes topping out at seven or eight, gravity defying (for the age) stories, these rascacielos, or skyscrapers often extended out over the valley far below.
+These structures, known as “hanging houses” seem to cling perilously to rocky outcroppings.
+Sometimes topping out at seven or eight stories (gravity defying or the age), these rascacielos, or skyscrapers, often extended out over the valley far below.

-The only remaining, intact structure of this type is Las Casas Colgadas, translated literally as The Hanging Houses, is now the location of the Cuenca Spanish Museum of Abstract Arts as well as a restaurant.
+Though they were once a common sight throughout the city, only one fully intact structure of this type remains.
+Las Casas Colgadas, translated literally as The Hanging Houses, is now the location of the Cuenca Spanish Museum of Abstract Arts as well as a restaurant.